 The text seemed to register successfully with different exposure conditions affecting the definition to the text, so a non-overcast day was necessary for the main batch.
 This next phase involved adding hundreds of title frames with layers of plants providing rhythmic counterpoint.
 Once we were happy with the edited sequences, the 10 reels were spliced together into a master reel and shipped for scanning.

-This would not have been possible without the collaboration of Anja Mahler, Leo Kennedy, Columb Gilna, Kassandra O'Connell, Manus McManus, Nisan Greenwich, Karel Doing, Roy Spence, and Ieva Balode.
+This process would not have been possible without Anja Mahler, Leo Kennedy, Columb Gilna, Kassandra O'Connell, Manus McManus, Nisan Greenwich, Roy Spence.
+Special thanks to Ieva Balode and Karel Doing.

 Thank you for reading this post as part of Hole in the Head: A Filmmaking Blog, charting the production of a low-budget feature film from development through to exhibition.